-In Counseling for anxiety we will also look for areas in your life that may be out of order such as relationships, nutrition, sleep patterns, exercise and spirituality.
-You can learn breathing technique, positive imagery, muscle relaxation and even about apps that can help alleviate anxiety.
+In Counseling for anxiety, we will also look for areas in your life that may be out of order such as relationships, nutrition, sleep patterns, exercise, and spirituality.
+You can learn breathing techniques, positive imagery, muscle relaxation, and even apps that can help alleviate anxiety.
 Your therapist will partner with you to encourage and support you as you learn to make changes.
 This can bring a positive ripple effect in your life.
 The goal of Counseling for anxiety is for peace to replace the anxiety so that you can enjoy your life and learn to enjoy interactions with others.

 Counseling for Depression

 Depression can be caused by many things.
 Whether you choose to use medication or natural ways to combat depression, counseling can be a great companion in the process.
-We will explore areas such as hurts, traumas, losses, changes, unmet expectations, unhealthy relationships, hostile work environments and anything else you may bring to the session.
-We can stay present focused if you have already dealt with these topics in the past.
-Or we can look backwards to gain a deeper understanding of what contributed to the depression.
+We will explore areas such as hurts, traumas, losses, changes, unmet expectations, unhealthy relationships, hostile work environments, and anything else you may bring to the session.
+We can stay present-focused if you have already dealt with these topics in the past.
+Or we can look backward to gain a deeper understanding of what contributed to the depression.
 Your therapist will remain open to sensitive areas and will respect the topics that you choose to discuss, bypass, or save for a future session.
-Cognitive Behavioral Therapy is effective in targeting unhealthy thinking patterns or negative self talk contributing to depression.
-We can also use principles such as forgiveness of self and others to give you a framework to encourage new thought patterns and healthy emotion to develop.
+Cognitive Behavioral Therapy is effective in targeting unhealthy thinking patterns or negative self-talk contributing to depression.
+We can also use principles such as forgiveness of self and others to give you a framework to encourage new thought patterns and healthy emotions to develop.
 We may converse, use literature or illustrative worksheets to help process your depression.
-We will aim towards empowering you to take control of situations in the future such as establishing healthy pattterns with loved ones.
-The goal of counseling for depression is to help you have an understanding of depression, uncover what may have contributed in your own life, work to change the things within your power to change, and learn to accept what is beyond your control.
+We will aim towards empowering you to take control of situations in the future such as establishing healthy patterns with loved ones.
+The goal of counseling for depression is to help you have an understanding of depression, uncover what may have contributed to your own life, work to change the things within your power to change, and learn to accept what is beyond your control.

 Allison Lambert, LPC-S has vast experience counseling teenage clients.
 First Allison will meet with the parent(s) to get a thorough understanding of the background and needs of the client.
 We will establish goals that the parent hopes to accomplish in bringing their teenager to counseling.
 An example of this could be improving the relationship between teenager and parent.
 The first few individual sessions with the teenager will be important for establishing rapport.
-We may use therapy games, illustrative worksheets or conversation about the client's interests to develop a trusting environment.
-Next we will begin to explore the concerns that the parent or the client may bring to the sessions.
-Many teens struggle with self - esteem, identity, comparing themselves to others, handling heavy workloads in school or extra curricular activities, as well as worries about the future.
-These normal concerns are often compounded when a teen has experienced divorce, or suffers from Anxiety, Depression, ADHD, or any other mental health diagnosis such as Social Anxiety.
+We may use therapy games, illustrative worksheets, or conversations about the client's interests to develop a trusting environment.
+Next, we will begin to explore the concerns that the parent or the client may bring to the sessions.
+Many teens struggle with self-esteem, identity, comparing themselves to others, handling heavy workloads in school or extracurricular activities, as well as worries about the future.
+These normal concerns are often compounded when a teen has experienced divorce or suffers from Anxiety, Depression, ADHD, or any other mental health diagnosis such as Social Anxiety.
 The counseling setting often gives them a place to discuss their problems with an adult who is not a parent.
 Parents are also encouraged to attend Family Sessions in order to support the work accomplished in the individual sessions.

-If you are Christian and would like to incorporate faith based principles into the counseling process, this may be established during the intake process.
-Faith Based or Christian Counseling includes reinforcing the counseling process with scripture or prayer.
+If you are Christian and would like to incorporate faith-based principles into the counseling process, this may be established during the intake process.
+Faith-Based or Christian Counseling includes reinforcing the counseling process with scripture or prayer.
 Allison will be able to encourage you in your walk and to further develop your relationship as you draw closer to God.
 Many people come feeling as if they are far away from their faith and would like to return.
-No matter where you are in your journey, the Lord sees you, has a plan for your life to give you a hope and a future* Jeremiah 29:11.
+No matter where you are in your journey, the Lord sees you, has a plan for your life to give you hope and a future* Jeremiah 29:11.

 Please Note: Allison does not discriminate against any religions and while she is most familiar with Christianity, she has clients from varying religions and will respect each client's spiritual beliefs.